mlefkovitz/GroceryListManager/GroupProject/Docs/UserManual.md

 Create a list by typing a list name into the box and selecting the Add button.

-In the photos below we create a new list named "New List":
+In the photos below we create a new list named "My List":

 ![Enter List Name](https://github.gatech.edu/gt-omscs-se-2016fall/6300Fall16Team61/blob/master/GroupProject/Docs/UserManualImages/Create-New-Grocery-List1.PNG)